crcandia/candia_lab/content/authors/admin/_index.md

 ---
 title: Cristian Candia
-role: Director Complexity and Computational Social Science LAB
+role: Director at the Complexity and Computational Social Science LAB and Director of the Master's in Data Science
 avatar_filename: avatar.jpeg
 bio: My research interests include collective behavior, collective and artificial, network science, and business analytics.
 interests: